jenkinsci/ci-game-plugin/README.md

 The plugin is not activated for all jobs at start, each separate job has to activate the game.
 The game can also be de-activated in one job if some large merge activity is going to take place.
 To activate the game for a job, go to the job configuration page, click "Add post-build action" and select "Continuous integration game" from the list of available post-build actions.

 ####Build score card
 For each build the game calculates, according to the rules, the number of points that it is worth.
-Each user that is responsible for the build (ie comitters) receives the points.
+Each user that is responsible for the build (ie committers) receives the points.

 ![build score total](https://wiki.jenkins-ci.org/download/attachments/19070977/summary.png?version=1&modificationDate=1207714737000)